microsoft/FHIR-Converter/docs/SnippetConcept.md

 "gender":"{{ PID.8.Value | get_property: 'CodeSystem/Gender', 'code' }}",
 ```

+## HL7 v2 Specific Partial Template

+The **Code Systems** partial template is unique to HL7 v2.

+### Code System

+Code system templates define mappings of common codes from HL7 v2 to FHIR bundles.
+An example of this is mapping “F” in HL7 v2 to “female” in a FHIR resource for gender.
+The FHIR Converter contains a set of starting code systems that have been defined for the released templates.
+You can also create your own code system templates.
+These templates will typically use if/else statements to map values from HL7 v2 to values in FHIR.
+You can see examples of this in the *Code Systems* folder of the released templates.

+## C-CDA Specific Partial Templates

+The **Sections**, **Utils** and **Value Set** partial templates are unique to C-CDA.

+### Sections

+Section templates are used in the C-CDA to FHIR Converter.
+A CDA document is comprised of sections, each of which contain narrative text and some of which contain structured data elements.
+Examples of these sections include *Encounters*, *Immunization*, *Procedures* and *Vital Signs*.
+The section templates map these sections to FHIR resources.
+Each CDA document template is comprised of section partial templates.

+### Value Set

+Value Set partial templates are used in the C-CDA to FHIR Converter.
+These templates map the C-CDA value sets to FHIR value sets and code systems.
+These are implemented based on the C-CDA and FHIR specifications.
+We have released a selection of Value Set partial templates, but not the full list of required value sets for C-CDA.

+### Utils

+Utils partial templates are used in the implementation of C-CDA to FHIR we have released.
+These templates provide utility functions for our implementation.
+For example, Utils/ResourceTypeFromSection.hbs maps a CDA section to a FHIR resource type based on CDA ID values.

 ## Summary

 Outside of the four types of snippets outlined above, you are welcome to create your own types of snippets.